 The Central Fells was published in May 1958 and was dedicated to:

-“Those eager explorers of the fells THE DOGS OF LAKELAND willing workers and faithful friends, and an essential part of Lakeland life.”
+“Those eager explorers of the fells THE DOGS OF LAKELAND willing workers and faithful friends, and an essential part of Lakeland life”

-Wainwright was already concerned that his first two guides were out of date due to man-made changes on the landscape.
+Wainwright was already concerned that his first two guides were out of date due to man-made changes in the landscape.
 He made it clear that he had no intention of revising them, so his guides were now at risk of being withdrawn in the future.
+The delay in publishing The Far Eastern Fells meant only a year’s gap between both guides.
 Book production costs were also increasing, which would eventually raise the retail price of the guides.

 A First Edition is identified by: